Isaac-Munyaka/Phase_2_Project/README.md

 ![Heatmap](https://github.com/Isaac-Munyaka/Phase_2_Project/assets/116347833/61a77090-2d97-45ea-93c4-24b9f2617c83)

 sqft_living, bathrooms, grade and sqft_above have multicollinearity of 0.7 and above.
 This information is useful in deciding which variables to use in our model to avoid inaccuracies.
-Square fit leaving has the highest correlation with price
+Square fit leaving has the highest correlation with price.

 ### **Modelling**